TYPO3-Solr/ext-solr/Documentation/Solr/ConfigurationStructures.rst

     name=core_de
     dataDir=../../data/german

-* The solr.xml file: This file configures solr as required for the used Apache Solr version.
+* The solr.xml file: This file configures Solr as required for the used Apache Solr version.

 The EXT:solr configSet